spatialnous/depthmapQ/README.md

-## depthmapX - multi-platform spatial network analyses software
+## depthmapQ - multi-platform spatial network analyses software

 This is a fork of [depthmapX](https://github.com/SpaceGroupUCL/depthmapX) that keeps up with the, originally internal - now external, spatial analysis library [salalib](https://github.com/spatialnous/salalib).
 As such, this software is now purely a Graphical User Interface to the analysis library and is only updated to make sure it runs.